revoltek/LiLF/README.md

 uGMRT: http://www.ncra.tifr.res.in/ncra/gmrt

 ### Files:
-- .wgetrc >> with the login and pass for LTA archive
+- ~/.stagingrc >> with the login and pass for LTA archive
-- .surveys >> with the pass for the surveydb
+- ~/.surveys >> with the pass for the surveydb

 # lilf.config specifications: